© Missing - We are looking for Denise

 The person writing to you is a mother who is suffering, just like all of you.

 My pain is that of having lost a daughter, taken away by an ignoble hand that trampled on my little girl's rights and took her away from the love of her family."
 I address you, parents who have suffered the abduction of a minor child or who have endured the tragedy of disappearance followed by the murder of your little one.
-Only those who have suffered and continue to suffer the same dramatic pain that, for seven years, has not allowed me to live, can understand that mine is a cry of true suffering.
+Only those who have suffered and continue to suffer the same dramatic pain that, for seven years now, has kept me from living, can understand that mine is a cry of true suffering.

 I greet you and warmly embrace you.